top of page

 * Here it seems a monotonous training regime takes place.
 The daily activities mirror the weeks before.

-* 1922 June 5th - Ada applied for a marriage licence in Canada to a George Richard Greenham, so it's possible that she remarried.
+* 1922 June 5th - Ada applied for a marriage license in Canada to a George Richard Greenham, so it's possible that she remarried.

 * 2014 - Frank's War medal and death penny are sold at auction.